Brighten your day with a radiant sun wax seal necklace pendant with the intention NOTHING NEW UNDER the sun rebus seal - silver wax seal jewelry.

 The sun, in its splendour, with a face sits above the words NOTHING NEW creating a rebus message NOTHING NEW under the sun.
 A rebus uses pictures to represent words or parts of words to send a message.

-Unfortunately, the words NOTHING NEW are impossible to read on the charm because they are so tiny and thin on the original glass block wax seal that they don't impress well into the silver.
+Unfortunately, the words NOTHING NEW are really hard to read on the charm because they are so tiny and thin on the original glass block wax seal that they don't impress well into the silver.

 To the Victorian women composing a letter that was sealed with the nothing new (under the sun) wax seal, it was code for the fact that everything that is happening now has happened before.

 In heraldry, the sun is symbolic of glory and splendor and the fountain of life.

 Hand cast from a Victorian Era (1837 - 1901) glass block wax seal, shown in the photograph.

 - approximate measurement - 5/8" x a little more than 5/8" (16mm x 17mm)